GaTechTeam59/noisy-motion-prediction/project-proposal/project-proposal.md

 approach to investigate the problem of motion prediction in the presence of noise is to:
     - create/replicate a baseline (*e.g.*, a convolutional sequence-to-sequence
-    model with an optical flow layer—as in "Representation Flow for Action Recognition");
+    model with an optical flow layer — followign the model described in "Representation Flow for Action Recognition");
-    - vary the amount of noise in the (training and test) dataset (*e.g.*, adding noise-energy into the image/sequence — potentially adversarially); and
+    - augment the training dataset by varying the amount of noise in the training dataset (and replicating labels) (*e.g.*, adding noise-energy into the image/sequence
+    — potentially adversarially);
+    - augment the test dataset through similar addition of noise energy; and
-    - compare the results and performance of noise-sensitive models against the baseline (noise-free) model.
+    - compare the results and performance of noise-injected models against the baseline (noise-free) model.
 - We will apply our approach on a subset of live-action movements from the human motion database (HMDB) dataset (described below) to train and optimize our